mcornick/clilol/docs/index.md

 The usual: `go install github.com/mcornick/clilol@latest`

-While I do not build or test for platforms other than the ones listed under the Binaries tab, clilol _should_ still work on any platform supported by Go, and if you find that it does not, feel free to file a GitHub issue and I'll take a look.
+While I do not build or test for platforms other than the ones listed under the Binaries tab, clilol _should_ still work on any platform supported by Go, and if you find that it does not, feel free to file a GitHub issue, and I'll take a look.

 ## Configuration File